jonas-thuvesson-winberg/webpack-workshop/2 - adding html and styling/2_-_adding_html_and_styling.md

 We then have the image handling.
 This entry tells Webpack to make images available to our JavaScript by turning them into modules (using the `file-loader`).
 It also renames the files and adds a hash, to prevent caching (as previously discussed).
 We have also declared that the images should end up in a different relative output directory.

 4. To be able to use the static resources however, we need to reference them in out **_entry point_**.
-Open up _main.js_ and add the following import statement:
+Open up _main.js_ and add the following import statements:

 ```
 import './styles.scss';
-import trollImg from './assets/images/troll.jpg';
 import catImg from './assets/images/cat.jpg';
 ```

-Also note the `import catImg from './assets/images/cat.jpg';` entry.
-The file-loader will help us with resolving the reference to `catImg` at compile/build time.
-Right now we don't have any HTML though (hence the `if` guard), so we won't insert it.

 5. It should also be noted that webpack uses something called _tree shaking_ in production mode, which will remove everything that is not referenced in CSS and JavaScript files (more about this in a later lesson).